Maksym5248/realty-mobile/README.md

 - + to think, do we need to split modal service on diff components
 - + integrate events library
 - + refactoring store and security store
-- update react-navigation
+- + update react-navigation
-- device util
+- + refactoring device util
+- make device dynamic and do we need to hook for it ?

             STYLES
 - theme service and styles naming